Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/EvaluationNotes.md

 ### carefully organised, counterbalanced user trials

 This is an approach favoured by many who come from a background in experimental psychology.
 The objective is often to obtain data that statistical techniques can be meaningfully used on (see next), but sometimes a more qualitative design can be used.
 In any case, the argument is that the variables relevant to behaviour with the system can be isolated and studied in separate experimental "conditions".
-Commonly, this is used in conjunction with very detailed behavioural measurements, e.g. "response latencies" (reaction times), and sometimes automated logging. ([HCRC](http://www.hcrc.ed.ac.uk/) has conducted a number of such experimental evaluations, especially on educational systems and systems intended to support collaborative work.)
+Commonly, this is used in conjunction with very detailed behavioural measurements, e.g. "response latencies" (reaction times), and sometimes automated logging.
 Usually a consequence of aiming to use statistics is that numbers of subjects need to be relatively large.
 There is recently a strong tendency to argue that, at least in formative evaluation, most of the insight can be obtained from a small sample, and hence just a few users will be enough to work with (cf "heuristic evaluation").

 ### heavy-duty statistics